Beanblossom Creek Conservation Area

-Beanblossom Creek is a major tributary of the East Fork of the White River.
+Beanblossom Creek is a major tributary of the West Fork White River.
 Sycamore Land Trust has made this area of Monroe and Brown counties a conservation priority since our first acquisition in 1993.

-The Beanblossom Creek Bicentennial Conservation Area is Sycamore Land Trust’s ongoing project to protect and restore wetlands and other important natural areas in and along the floodplain of Beanblossom Creek, a major tributary of the East Fork of the White River.
+The Beanblossom Creek Conservation Area is Sycamore Land Trust’s ongoing project to protect and restore wetlands and other important natural areas in and along the floodplain of Beanblossom Creek, a major tributary of the West Fork White River.
 Beanblossom Creek was Sycamore’s first focus area for conservation, and continues to be a top priority.

 In 1993, Sycamore received our first donation of land in the Beanblossom Creek area from Barbara Restle, who had also donated adjoining land to the US Fish and Wildlife Service.
 A few years later Sycamore made our first land purchase, then called “Habitat for Herons,” which we added onto over the years and grew into the now 633-acre Beanblossom Bottoms Nature Preserve.
 A donation from Patsy Powell added even more land along the creek, closer to the White River.

 A great blue heron nests in the heron rookery at Grandchildren’s Woods, a parcel in the Beanblossom Creek Bicentennial Conservation Area purchased with an anonymous donation in 2019. | John Lawrence

 In 2015, Sycamore began acquiring even more important natural land along the creek through our Beanblossom Creek Conservation Area project.
 Funding has come from many generous donors, including the Indiana Bicentennial Nature Trust, the Sam Shine Foundation, the Laura Hare Charitable Trust, the Efroymson Fund, the Ropchan Foundation, Oliver Winery, and more than 200 individuals and businesses including landowners who sold land at a reduced price.